flutter/website/faq.md

 the visual, interaction, and motion design.
 You can remix these widgets however you like to make your own custom widgets that have full range of expression.

+### Why would I want to share layout code across iOS and Android?

+You can choose to implement different app layouts for iOS and Android.
+Developers are free to check the mobile OS at runtime and render different layouts, though we find this practice to be rare.

+More and more, we see mobile app layouts and designs evolving to be more brand-driven and unified across platforms.
+This implies a strong motivation to share layout and UI code across iOS and Android.

+The brand identity and customization of the app's aesthetic design is now becoming more important than strictly adhering to traditional platform aesthetics.
+For example, app designs often require custom fonts, colors, shapes, motion, and more in order to clearly convey their brand identity.

+We also see common layout patterns deployed across iOS and Android.
+For example, the "bottom nav bar" pattern can now be naturally found across iOS and Android.
+There seems to be a convergence of design ideas across mobile platforms.

 ### Can I interop with my mobile platform's default programming language?

 Yes, Flutter supports calling into the platform, including integrating with Java